coq-community/docker-coq-action/README.md

 A space-separated list of `env` variables to export to the `custom_script`.

+Default: '', i.e. no additional variable is exported

 *Note-1:* The values of the variables to export may be defined by using the [`env`](https://docs.github.com/en/free-pro-team@latest/actions/reference/environment-variables) keyword.